GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_1_intro/README.md

   - `pyaudio` (for audio examples)

 ## Getting Started
 Each chapter contains Jupyter notebooks and Python scripts that demonstrate different aspects of the Gemini AI capabilities.
-Start with Chapter 1's notebooks for basic SDK usage before moving on to the more advanced multimodal examples in Chapter 2.
+Start with Chapter 1's notebooks for basic SDK usage, and then move on to the more advanced multimodal examples in Chapter 2.